thoughtbot/laptop/README.md

 * Heroku gem (for interacting with the Heroku API)
 * Taps gem (for pushing and pulling SQL databases between environments)
 * Postgres gem (for making Ruby talk to SQL databases)
+* Foreman gem (for serving your Rails app locally)
 * Git Remote Branch gem (for faster git branch creation and deletion)

 It should take about 30 minutes for everything to install, depending on your machine.